Beautiful yogis and yoginis,

 Bend the knees,

-Step it forward to the front or to the center of your mat.
+Go to the center of your mat.

 Comfortable cross-legged posture.

-You can also use a cushion underneath if you want to feel more grounded,
+You can also use a cushion underneath if you want to feel More grounded.

-To bring more comfort and ease to your senses.
+To bring more comfort and ease.

 Our hands are on our knees,